-Enjoy a free Nordic Walking taster with professional trainer and Nordic Walking instructor.
-Available from mid June, Mondays, 1-1½hrs, meeting point at Igls Tourist Office.
+Enjoy Nordic Walking taster with a professional trainer and Nordic Walking instructor.
+Available from mid June, Mondays, 1-1½hrs, book at Igls Tourist Office.

 Two Centres | Combine your stay in Igls with 3, 4 or 7 nights in another resort in Austria or the Italian Dolomites.

 Resort Code: ATIG

 |Departure day||To||Depart from|

 Transfer Approx. 15mins by coach.

 Self drive is available

 Evening resort bus service: No

 Pre-book 2 full day excursions and receive a third half price (discount will be applied to the cheapest excursion, and the half price excursion can only be booked in the resort).

 Neuschwanstein Castle & Oberammergau